hawx/xednese/README.md

 ## Running locally

-Clone the repo, then to get the run the tests:
+Clone the repo, then to run the tests:

 ``` bash
 $ gen install bundler